jorg-j/nixos/README.md

 Open the FIRMWARE partition config.txt

-add

-I have resolved by adding the below to FIRMWARE/config.txt
+add the below to FIRMWARE/config.txt

 ```